junior-devleague/flashtyper/README.md

       //This will select all of the p elements and store it into a nodelist.
       ```

-      * All the p elements are now stored in something called a nodelist.
-A nodelist is a collection of DOM elements.
+      * All the p elements are now stored in something called a **NodeList**.
+A NodeList is a collection of DOM elements.
 In this case, it is a collection of p elements.
-It is like an array, but it actually is not a real array.
-However, we can still access elements from it like an array.
+It is not an array, but it is similar.
+We can still access elements from it like an array.
 If we correctly type in the right letter of the 1st p element, we want the 1st p element to get bigger and change color!
-We already made a class called "typed" to have the styles we want, so access the element at the counter's position from your ```pElements``` nodelist and set a class name ```typed``` to it.
+We already made a class called "typed" to have the styles we want, so access the element at the **counter's position** from your ```pElements``` nodelist and set a class name ```typed``` to it.
+      ``` JavaScript
+      pElements[index].className += "classNameHere";
+      ```
       * Now, increment your counter by 1 so we can go to the next character.
       * Create an if statement that will check if the ```counter``` is equal to the length of the ```charArray```.
 In this if statement, do the following:
-        * Set the counter back to 0.
-        * Set the innerHTML of the flashcard to "" to reset the card's contents.
         * Call the createElements function and pass in the function generateCard().
 What's going on here?
 The generateCard function will return a random card that the createElements functions can use!
+9. We need to populate the flashcard when the window first loads.
+So, let's call the createElements function and pass in the function generateCard() in the window.onload function to get our first flashcard ready to go!

+### Stretch Goals

+1. Change the styles of the ```class``` typed to have the styles you want when the correct letter is typed.
+2. Set an interval that will generate and create a new card every 10000 seconds.
+Create a global variable called points and set its value to 0.
+In your Event Listener if statement that checked if counter === the charArray.length, increment the point variable.
+Create a div in your HTML to serve as a scoreboard and set its initial value to 0 (in HTML).
+If you successfully finished a card, change the innerHTML of the scoreboard to display the new number of points!
+3. Is there a way to visualize this timer?
+See if you can create a way for us to see when we've almost run out of time!
+4. Create a div inside of your flashcard that will help us to visualize what language the note card is about.
+Style it so that it looks like a small circle on the upper right corner of the card.
+If the card's language is JavaScript, make the circle yellow.
+If it is HTML, make the circle red.